yfeng95/PRNet/README.md

 ``face3d/examples/Data``

-add unzip it.
+and unzip it.
 Then you should

 ```python
 cd face3d/face3d/mesh/cython/